Berkeley Science Books

 Calculating Velocity – Derivatives

 The crux of calculus is calculating velocity.
-That is, given a function that represents motion by calculating a position for each instant, we want to find the function that represents velocity by calculating a velocity for each instant.
+That is, given a function that represents motion by calculating a position for each instant of time, we want to find the function that represents the velocity of the motion by calculating a velocity for each instant.
 A function that represents velocity is called a derivative.
 Calculating derivatives is what calculus is all about.

 Calculating Areas – Integrals